love. week ten.

 This is actually the crux of one of my romantic issues.
 I often date women that I would love to be friends with.
 I’d love to spend time with them, get to know them, and contribute to each others’ lives.
 But I don’t want to date them.
 I mean, I don’t want to go from “You and Me” to “Us.”
 I don’t see the necessity.
 And similarly, I don’t see the necessity of moving from admiration of an other to becoming friends with an other (strictly as another.
 Remember, we are not considering the things that we share in common, at this point, only the things that divide us).

 The problem can be phrased like this.
 It’s only ‘natural’ to be drawn to sameness.
 When I meet someone who enjoys the things I enjoy, I’d prefer to enjoy them together.
-But when I meet someone that is different, sure, I can focus in on that difference, bring it into perspective, maybe even understand it, and finally come to admire and appreciate it for the wonder and glory that it is, but how can that difference add anything to my life?
+But when I meet someone that is different, sure, I can focus on that difference, bring it into perspective, maybe even understand it, and finally come to admire and appreciate it for the wonder and glory that it is, but how can that difference add anything to my life?
 The fact of the matter is that everything in the entire world (other than myself) is different than me!
 And therefore equally deserving of my respect and appreciation.
 Choosing one different person over another would be purely arbitrary.

 Since this is all rather abstract and confusing, here’s a summary of what’s what:

 1. I can become friends with someone because they’re similar to me.
-I can then either hold on to our similarity (and that’s okay), or I can develop our friendship further to include even those aspects of ourselves in which we are different.
+I can then either hold onto our similarity (and that’s okay), or I can develop our friendship further to include even those aspects of ourselves in which we are different.
 I think that’s the best option.

 2. But can I become friends with someone in the first place because we are different, without ever having established our similarities?
 Well, why would a friendship based on difference arise in the first place.
 One of two options.
-Either because the other person has something that I want (in which case that’s a pretty shitty friendship) or because I simply appreciate the person for who they are (even though it’s completely different than me).
+Either because the other person has something that I want (in which case that’s a pretty shitty friendship) or because I simply appreciate the person for who they are (even though they're completely different than me).
 But if I am simply appreciating someone, why would I want to be their friend?
 What do I (or they for that matter) have to gain?
 I do not want what they have, and we have nothing to share.

 3. Therefore, it seems that friendship must first base itself on similarities, and only then move to include differences.

 Just kidding.
 There is one other option.
 Imagine two puzzle pieces.
 Each stands alone in its completeness.
 Neither lacks nor desires anything that it does not already have.
 But now imagine that the two puzzle pieces meet for the first time.
 Much to their amazement, it slowly dawns on them that the places where one sticks out, the other has a crevice, and where one is bulging, the other is indented.
-They see that the each piece is entirely different than the other.
+They see that each piece is entirely different than the other.
 In fact, one has absolutely nothing to give to the other.
 However, they also realize that if they sit just so, intertwining themselves just right, they can become something larger, maybe even something better.

 If I meet someone who is stable in all of the ways that I’m spontaneous.
 I do not want her to give me her stability, and I do not want to give her my spontaneity.
 But maybe, just maybe, if I bring my spontaneity and she brings her stability, and we create a new relationship that can hold both of those things simultaneously, perhaps that could lead to a wonderful friendship.
 A friendship which is based on the other’s otherness, one which does not simply satisfy a lack, and one that can then filter back into discovering the hidden sameness that we do in fact share, beyond our obvious otherness.